top of page

 The algorithm decides which sources to surface based on authority, consistency, and relevancy— not just website SEO.

-Why This Matters to Law Firms
+Why AI Overviews Matter to Law Firms

 Most law firm websites are optimized for traditional organic search.
 But AI Overview favors trusted sources and well-structured public profiles across platforms, including social media.